onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-across-clusters.md

 ### Create NGINX Service

-This component creates the necessary `nginx` federation DNS entries for each cluster.
+This component creates the necessary `nginx` federation DNS entries in your DNS managed zone for each cluster.
 There will be A type DNS entries created for each zone, region, as well as a top level DNS A type entry that will resolve to all zones for load balancing.

 ```
 kubectl create -f services/nginx-service.yaml